ayoub-Frontend/Positivus/README.md

 # Positivus
-Positivus is a Marketing Landing page with Responsive And Smoth Scroll Page and Wel struacted code that easy to code.
+Positivus is a Marketing Landing page with Responsive And Smooth Scroll Page and Well struacted code that easy to code.